Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-March 10, 2010.
-Somebody attempted to give Jayesh his bithday spankings today.
-Upon impact of the first spank, their hand exploded.
-Nobody spanks Jayesh.
+Jayesh went ice fishing and caught an igloo, the Titanic iceberg and a dead Polar Bear.

-Updated on: [13/11/2025]
+Updated on: [14/11/2025]
 <!-- #jokeEnd -->